11 Finding Your Future

 11.2.9 Search by timing

 For graduates and undergraduates, the time of year you are looking can determine what jobs you can look for.
 At the beginning of the academic year in September you might target large multinational organisations.
-If you’re not successful, you could switch to smaller employers later in the academic year.
+If you don’t find what you want, you could switch to smaller employers later in the academic year.
 For example “It’s October, so I’m applying to large employers” or:

 Armed with knowledge of when to apply you can start to target employers.
 Timing is important because in some cases it will determine the type of organisation you apply to.